piotrkilczuk/django-inline-ordering/README.rst

    of a proper jQuery selector.

 2. Reordering won't work for new records until saved.
-This needs a onchange handler for the record form.
+This needs a onchange handler for the record form or some model refactoring.

-3. Possibly ordering will break when there are multiple stacked inlines on your admin page.

 Kudos
 -----